kubo/ruby-oci8/docs/timeout-parameters.md

 The first two parameters `tcp_connect_timeout` and `connect_timeout` are applied only to [connect descriptors][connect descriptor] using [Easy Connect Naming Method][EZCONNECT].
+If you use a net service name, you should set [TRANSPORT_CONNECT_TIMEOUT][] and/or [CONNECT_TIMEOUT][] in the address descriptor in `tnsnames.ora` instead of these parameters.
-If you use easy connect naming method without any of `port`, `service_name`, `server` and `instance_name`, you need to use `//host` to distinguish it from a net service name in `tnsnames.ora`.
+If you use easy connect naming method without any of `port`, `service_name`, `server` and `instance_name`, you need to use `//host` to distinguish it from a net service name.

 The next two parameters `send_timeout` and `recv_timeout` are available on Oracle 11g client or upper.
+Use these parameters to prevent a ruby process from being blocked by poor quality network.
+Otherwise, the ruby process may be blocked until TCP keepalive time (2 hours).

 tcp_connect_timeout
 -------------------